Vistx/Modbus-implementation/README.md

 Take a look at Column 0 and Rows from 0 to 7.
 The first 2 LED-s are OFF thus 00 , next 4 LED-s are ON so 1111, and lastly 2 LEDs are OFF thus 00
 So the entire message is **00111100** in binary, or **60** in decimal form, which in terms represents our first RTU message, audata16[0]=60 next  Column 0 is **01000010** in binary, or **66** in decimal form and so on .

+Upload the code from **Example1/ESP32 Code With VScode/** to the ESP32

 ## 💻 Gui <br />

+- Open the programm located here:  **Example1/GUI Led matrix/WindowsFormsApp1/**  with Visual studio 2019 </br>
+- or directly : **Example1/GUI Led matrix/WindowsFormsApp1//bin/Debug/WindowsFormsApp1.exe**
+- Connect with your settings tuch the interactive LEDs  and **Send(Message)**

 ![Final example1 ](https://github.com/Vistx/Modbus-implementation/assets/123487221/a774abf7-b6ed-4fc3-b4d2-e0216c61cf7c)